aarong/feedme-spec/README.md

 Server behavior:

-- The server must respond with a `MalformedResponse` if it receives a client message that is not valid JSON.
+- The server must respond with a `ViolationResponse` if it receives a client message that is not valid JSON.
 In this case, the `ErrorCode` parameter must be `INVALID_JSON`.

-- The server must respond with a `MalformedResponse` if it receives a client message that is valid JSON but does not satisfy any of the JSON Schemas laid out in the specification.
+- The server must respond with a `ViolationResponse` if it receives a client message that is valid JSON but does not satisfy the JSON Schemas laid out in the specification.
 In this case, the `ErrorCode` parameter must be `INVALID_MESSAGE_STRUCTURE`.

+- The server must respond with a `ViolationResponse` if it receives a client message attempting to `FeedOpen` a feed that is not currently closed.
+In this case, the `ErrorCode` parameter must be `INVALID_FEED_OPEN`.

+- The server must respond with a `ViolationResponse` if it receives a client message attempting to `FeedClose` a feed that is not currently open.
+In this case, the `ErrorCode` parameter must be `INVALID_FEED_CLOSE`.

-- The server must not transmit any other `MalformedResponse` messages.
+- The server must not transmit any other `ViolationResponse` messages.

 Messages must satisfy the following JSON Schema: